mik-tf/openedx-tf/README.md

 - At least 8GB RAM (16GB recommended for production)
 - At least 50GB storage
 - SSH access to the node with root privileges
+- For backups: A second VM to serve as backup storage

 ## ThreeFold Grid Deployment